Thoughts on Deterioration

 My initial idea was to reintroduce miniature models which I used on an earlier stage in my art practice.
 But this time by guiding the miniature models through different ”art-value” modes.
 On the first stage to introduce the model as a precious art object, then in the next sequence immediately start to challenging this concept by diverting the perception of the encoded precious art object through the recycling process of deterioration.

-Through this ping-pong process I realized that it was crucial to keep a continuity of the bodily performance work which I intensified during my MFA study.
+Through this ping-pong process I realized that it was crucial to keep a continuity of the bodily performance work.
 I therefore decided to scale up the miniature model to a size in which my own body could fit.
 I did this because I also had an ambition of being loyal to the knowledge which I had gained through my prior practice´s use of mixed references to both the painter Wilhelm Hammerhøi´s interior paintings and to Abstract Expressionist colourfield painting.
 By making use of prior practice’s devices in order to bridge my practice to the latter, I coincidentally realized that the composition of Deterioration does have references to the painter James McNeill Whistler´s Arrangement in Grey and Black no. 1 (also known as Whistler´s Mother) by his works considerable influence on Hammerhøi´s work.

 By involving my own body in the scene and performing a reflecting figure while in the scene and documenting the performances the scene in which I have situated outside in my own garden are filmed every week until it disappear into dust.
 By then documenting the degeneration process of both the dead materials and my own body, the document of Deterioration explores two different unintentional deterioration processes which are staggeredly progressing but in the same space.
 Thus, my body is partly degenerating because of the body´s cells by the time becomes less and less able to produce energy for the cell division processes and are constructing a poorer cell structure everytime it is renewing it.
 The cell divisions shorten the chromosomes and therefore, at a certain point, the chromosomes are unable to divide themselves anymore and to reproduce new cells.
 This process is happening parallel to the space I am performing within but are decomposed by fungi and bacteria processes are on various stages.